Entering Mexico During the Covid-19 Pandemic

 Note on travel of minors: Mexican law requires that any non-Mexican citizen under the age of 18 departing Mexico without both parents must carry notarized written permission from the parent or guardian who is not traveling with the child to or from Mexico.
 This permission must include the name of the parent, the name of the child, the name of anyone traveling with the child, and the notarized signature(s) of the absent parent(s).
 The U.S. Department of State recommends that permission include travel dates, destinations, airlines, and a summary of the circumstances surrounding the travel.
 The child must be carrying the original letter (not a facsimile or scanned copy), and proof of the parent/child relationship (usually a birth certificate or court document) and an original custody decree, if applicable.
 Travelers can also contact the Mexican Embassy or closest Mexican Consulate for more current information.

-Mexican Customs inspection has been streamlined.
-At most points of entry, tourists are requested to press a button in front of what looks like a traffic signal, which alternates on touch between red and green.
-Green light and you go through without inspection; red light and your luggage or car may be inspected.
-If you have an unusual amount of luggage or an oversized piece, you may be subject to inspection anyway.
+If you have an unusual amount of luggage or an oversized piece, you may be subject to inspection.
 Passengers that arrive by air will be required to put their bags through an X-ray machine, and then move to the kiosk and push a button to determine whether their luggage will be selected for any further inspection.

 What You Can Bring into Mexico -- When you enter Mexico, Customs officials will be tolerant if you are not carrying illegal drugs or firearms.
 Tourists are allowed to bring in their personal effects duty-free.
-A laptop computer, camera equipment, and sports equipment that could feasibly be used during your stay are also allowed.
 The underlying guideline is: Don't bring anything that looks as if it's meant to be resold in Mexico.
 Those entering Mexico by air or sea can bring in gifts worth a value of up to $300 duty-free, except alcohol or tobacco products.
-The website for Mexican Customs (Aduanas) is www.aduanas.sat.gob.mx.
+The U.S. Embassy keeps an updated list of what can be brought into the country.